 Why is the gold price falling?

-gold charts in 2022
+gold prices charts in USD and EUR in 2022

 Gold is not a very volatile asset.
 But its price is flexible, so it can fluctuate up and down.
 Why and how does the price of gold fall?
 The role of inflation, interest rates, the gold industry and consumers: all the answers from VeraCash.